 Processing and marketing agricultural products

-If you process and market agricultural products but are not involved in the primary production of them, this restriction does not apply.
-As long as you are not involved in any other sector which has a lower allowance, you are eligible for the general €200,000 limit over 3 tax years.
+If any business in your undertaking process and market agricultural products but are not involved in the primary production of them, this restriction does not apply.
+As long as you are not involved in any other sector which has a lower allowance, you are eligible for the general 300,000 euros limit over 3 tax years.

 ‘Processing of agricultural products’ means any action to an agricultural product which produces another agricultural product, such as making beer from hops and bread from wheat.